grammyjs/website/site/docs/guide/context.md

 The new type `MyContext` now accurately describes the context objects our bot is actually handling.

-> You need to make sure that you keep the types in sync with the properties you initialize.
+> You will need to make sure that you keep the types in sync with the properties you initialize.

 We can use the new type by passing it to the `Bot` constructor.